 Camiguin isn’t only beautiful above the sea; beneath the surface you’ll find plenty of marine life and incredible places to discover.

-Diving in Camiguin
+Scuba diving in Camiguin

 A dive in Camiguin costs about 1,100 pesos, but you’ll need to add the sanctuary fees (around 150 pesos) and equipment rental (around 400 pesos per day).